On Blockchain adoption

 - Digital Identity (of the decentralized kind)

 - Supply Chain (of all sorts of things)

 This is where I provide some useful links for anybody who got this far.

 A TL;DR link for anybody who does not want to read the book “Crossing the Chasm”, which I recommend reading:

 And a questionable nutrition of Blockchain adoption news, on both sides of the spectrum.
 You be the judge of what is going on.

 Disclaimer: The views and opinions expressed in this article are those of the author.
-They do not purport to reflect the policies, views, opinions or positions of The Blockchain Hub, any other agency, entity, organization, employer or company.
+They do not purport to reflect the policies, views, opinions or positions of any agency, entity, organization, employer or company.